For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Good choice if you're – a clear communicator, have an empathetic character and are confident in speaking publicly

-Understandably, the idea of being back in the classroom when you've spent most of your life there can sound like the worst idea ever, but it's a rewarding, challenging and fun career – and if that doesn't convince you, we're sure the six weeks paid summer holidays will!
+Understandably, the idea of being back in the classroom when you've spent most of your life there can sound like the worst idea ever, but it's a rewarding, challenging and fun career.
+If that doesn't convince you, we're sure the six weeks of paid summer holidays will!

 Teach First is a decent way into teaching if you think you could be interested but aren't ready to commit to doing another stint of postgraduate training at uni.